Background to this inspection

 CW9 8UW

-The provider is registered with CQC to deliver the Regulated Activities; diagnostic and screening procedures, family planning, maternity and midwifery services and treatment of disease, disorder or injury and surgical procedures.
+The provider is registered with CQC to deliver the Regulated Activities; diagnostic and screening procedures, family planning, maternity and midwifery services, surgical procedures and treatment of disease, disorder or injury.
+These are delivered from both sites.

-The practice is situated within the Cheshire Clinical Commissioning Group (CCG) and delivers General Medical Services (GMS) to a patient population of about 24,949.
+The practice is situated within the Cheshire and Merseyside Integrated Care Board (ICB) and delivers General Medical Services (GMS) to a patient population of about 24,830.
 This is part of a contract held with NHS England.
 The practice is part of Northwich Primary Care Network.

 The practice has a team of eight partner GPs.
-There are also nine salaried GPs and four GP Registrars (a registrar is a qualified doctor who is training to become a GP through a period of working and training in a practice).
-The practice has a team of seven nurses and a nurse manager (who is also qualified to prescribe medication).
-There are three health care assistants, one trainee health care worker and a health care co-ordinator, two clinical pharmacists, a pharmacy technician, a muscular skeletal practitioner and a paramedic.
-Clinicians are supported by the practice manager/business manager, human resources manager, IT manager, reception manager and reception and administrative staff.
-The practice had a contract with two self-employed counsellors to provide a service to patients.
+There are also six salaried GPs and six GP registrars (a registrar is a qualified doctor who is training to become a GP through a period of working and training in a practice).
+The practice has a team of nine nurses and a nurse team leader.
+There are two advanced nurse practitioners, four health care assistants, one trainee health care worker and two care co-ordinators, two clinical pharmacists, two pharmacy technicians and three muscular skeletal practitioners.
+Clinicians are supported by the practice business manager, human resources manager, IT manager, patient services manager and reception and administrative staff.
+The practice has a contract with two self-employed counsellors to provide a service to patients.

 Effective - Good